Publication Details

 Licence creative commons licence

-Title (Primary) Agent-based complex systems science in the era of global sustainability crisis
+Title (Primary) Complex adaptive systems science in the era of global sustainability crisis

 Department OESA